Lodging a passport application

 A child's passport application must be lodged by a parent or a person with parental responsibility for the child.
 Child applicants aged 16 or 17 must also attend but children under 16 are not required to do so.
 If you are lodging a child's application, you must present proof of your own identity that has a photo, signature and residential address.

-In Australia, lodge your passport application at a participating Australia Post outlet.
-Visit www.auspost.com.au or call Australia Post on 137 678 to find the nearest outlet that will accept your application.
+In Australia, lodge your (or your child’s) passport application at a participating Australia Post outlet.
+Visit Australia Post website to find the nearest post office that will accept your application.
 Some post offices require you to make an appointment to lodge a passport application; some accept walk-ins.

 If you need to travel urgently for unforeseen compassionate reasons, you can lodge your application at an Australian Passport Office.
 You will first need to make an appointment by calling the Australian Passport Information Service (APIS) on 131 232.

 If you are overseas, contact your nearest Australian diplomatic and consular mission for details of how to lodge your application, including fees in local currency and payment methods.